Cog-Creators/Red-DiscordBot/docs/framework_i18n.rst

 * ``locales/`` directory, where ``.po`` files are stored.

-So, if your are the author of a Cog, or you are adding translations for the first time to python code, you would probably generate ``.pot`` file to make your code easily translatable.
+So, if your are the author of a Cog, or you are adding translations for the first time to python code, you would probably generate ``.pot`` files to make your code easily translatable.
 See below for instructions.

 If you are trying to translate part of Red, or a Cog, you would write a ``.po``